 Non-Certification Deductible.
 Each time you are admitted to a hospital or residential treatment center without properly obtaining certification, you are responsible for paying the Non-Certification Deductible.
-This deductible will not apply to an emergency admission or procedure, nor to services provided at a participating provider.
+This deductible will not apply to an emergency admission.
 Certification is explained in UTILIZATION REVIEW PROGRAM.